Everything we know about the Nintendo Switch 2

 Elsewhere, VGC also reports that the next Nintendo console will come with a cartridge slot for physical games.
 It was later reported that this not only means the Switch 2 will be backwards compatible, but developers will also be able to offer enhanced versions of older games.
 Besides physical games, it's thought digital games will also be backwards compatible.

-In terms of other features, the Nintendo Switch 2 could come with upgraded Joy-Cons that make stick drift a thing of the past.
+The rumoured, new Joy-Cons for the Switch 2 could also make stick drift a thing of the past.
 As highlighted by Laura Kate Dale, last year Nintendo filed a patent for a new controller design which features Hall Effect joysticks.
 Unlike other setups, these sticks use magnets to detect movement and don't cause wear and tear on a stick's sensor.
 This type of stick has already appeared on the third-party Nyxi Wizard controller, and if it ends up being used on the Switch 2 it should mean the infamous stick drift issue doesn't cross over to the next-generation.

 Switch 2 games

 One key topic for the Switch 2 that hasn't received too many leaks is the console's potential games line-up.
-As previously mentioned, during the behind closed doors demo at Gamescom last year, an enhanced version of Breath of the Wild was showcased along with The Matrix Awakens.
+As previously mentioned, during the behind closed doors demo at Gamescom last year, an enhanced version of Breath of the Wild was showcased along with the UE5-powered The Matrix Awakens.
 The souped-up version of BoTW could just be a demonstration of the enhanced backwards compatibility Portugese website Universo Nintendo previously claimed the Switch successor is capable of.
-The Switch 2 being capable of running Unreal Engine 5 is of particular interest though when considering the console's potential games line-up.
-It give us an idea of what type of third-party games could be heading to the console in the future, and should open the door to a whole host of UE5-powered games crossing over to Nintendo's new system.
+Alternatively, leaks from reliable insider Midori could indicate a fully-fledged remaster of Breath of the Wild is in the works for the Switch 2.

 VGC has reported that dev kits for the Switch 2 are already in the hands of key partners, so UE5 games could already be in the process of getting ported over.
 Speaking of Unreal, it's also been claimed that a PS5-quality version of Final Fantasy 7 Remake, which is powered by Epic's UE4 engine, is up and running on a Switch 2 dev kit.
-Another Unreal Engine game that could make its way to the Switch 2 is Hi-Fi Rush, which is one of the first few Xbox games to go multiplatform.
+This report is especially interesting, as it later emerged Square Enix will be "aggressively pursuing" a

-While the wait goes on to find out more about the confirmed games coming to the Switch 2, a survey conducted by GDC, that was released in January 2024, revealed hundreds of devs said they're working on projects for the Switch 2 at the moment.
+While the wait goes on to find out more about the confirmed games coming to the Switch 2, a survey conducted by GDC, which was released in January 2024, revealed hundreds of devs said they're working on projects for the Switch 2 at the moment.
 Out of 3,000 people polled, 240 respondents said they were currently developing for the Switch successor.
 While 32 percent of those polled for the report said the Switch 2 is the platform they are most interested in developing for.
 Only the PS5 (41 percent) and PC (62 percent) were ahead.

 Another first-party title that could be heading to the Switch 2 is Pokémon Legends: Z-A, which was announced during the Pokémon Presents for Pokémon Day 2024.
 What's interesting about the reveal of this new Pokémon game, which is set in a futuristic version of Lumiose City, is that Game Freak said it will have a "simultaneous" worldwide release on "Nintendo Switch systems" in 2025.
 This wording could indicate that Pokémon Legends: Z-A will be a cross-gen game and a Switch 2 launch title.
 Whatever games Nintendo does have lined-up for its next console, latest reports indicate that, as of right now, there are no new major first-party games in the testing pipeline.
 That's according to Kotaku sources, who claimed there has been a testing "lull" at Nintendo's North American operation.